 Hats are another handy thing to grab when you’ll be outside in the sun because the brim can protect your face while the top protects the scalp from the sun, just remember that this won’t block your neck, ears, or shoulders from UV rays, so although it’s a good addition, don’t rely solely on a hat.

 Avoid tanning beds

 This is nothing new, but as July is UV Safety Awareness Month it’s a great time to remind everyone to steer clear of tanning beds.
 Just like the sun, the lamps in tanning beds emit harmful UV rays that can cause skin cell damage and skin cancer over time.
-Although UV lamps in tanning beds do provide Vitamin D that a lot of people seek out in winter months, it’s better to get this nutrient with your diet by eating eggs, salmon, cheese or yogurt.
+Although UV lamps in tanning beds do provide Vitamin D that a lot of people seek out in the winter months, it’s better to get this nutrient with your diet by eating eggs, salmon, cheese, or yogurt.
 Melanoma is the second most common cancer in females age 15-29, and nearly 70 percent of tanning salon patrons are Caucasian girls and young women.
 If you want a tan fast, consider a spray tan instead and if you want to up your Vitamin D, do so in your diet.